tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 5. Instructor Do: Calling Environment Variables (5 min) (Critical)

-In this activity students will learn how to call API keys as environment variables using the `dotenv` Python package.
+In this activity, students will learn how to call API keys as environment variables using the `dotenv` Python package.

 **Important Note:** Ensure that you have a local `.env` file containing your `QUANDL_API_KEY` into the `Solved` folder before running the demo.